 He can't resist lying about stories like this to weaponize them against his chosen targets and to rile his audience up.

-If he cared about this story or the victims or the responsibility he has to convey accurate information to his listeners, he can never act this way.
+If he cared about this story or the victims or the responsibility he has to convey accurate information to his listeners, he could never act this way.

 I think that's an interesting thought, but I would probably be as inclined to believe that it's more a situation where he recognizes how powerful it is for his listeners.

-You can leave them much more into a buying your shit kind of mindset.
+You can lead them much more into a buying your shit kind of mindset.

 It's very extreme and it's very visceral for people.